tensil-ai/tensil-landing/content/en/docs/Reference/Hardware/instruction-set.md

 - Flags size is fixed at 4 bits

-- Instruction header consists of opcode, TID (thread ID) and flags aligned on 8-bit boundary with zero padding in MSB, for example for 2 threads the bit layout would be:
+- Instruction header consists of TID (thread ID), opcode and flags aligned on 8-bit boundary with zero padding in MSB, for example for 2 threads the bit layout would be:

+  - 7:7 1-bit TID
-  - 7:5 opcode
+  - 6:4 opcode
+  - 3:0 flags

+- For 1 thread the bit layout is would be:

+  - 7:7 padding
-  - 4:4 TID
+  - 6:4 opcode
   - 3:0 flags

 - Instructions having the same TID are executed sequentially.
 In other words, the instruction with a given TID will start only when the preceeding instruction in the program that has the same TID completes.